ChristopherBeltran/ChristopherBeltran.github.io/_posts/2018-06-29-trust_the_process.markdown

 I'm coming up on my 1-month mark in the Web Development immersive, and already I've found myself all over the emotional spectrum.
 After spending extensive time with Javascript prior to the program, I've been able to absorb a lot of the Ruby concepts in stride.
 However, there have been two occasions thus far in which I've found myself in terminal purgatory.

 Loop iteration being my first downfall, I ended up spending majority of my Saturday trying to figure out how to loop over and declare the winning combination in the tic-tac-toe game.
 Each method I attempted was failing on me, and not extracting all 3 placements of the winning combination.
 Let the facedesking begin.

-At times like these, I become much too determined, to a fault.
-In which I feel like I’ve come so far and put in so much effort on my own, that I have to just suck it up and make it work, as opposed to just asking for help.
-But now in retrospect, when I think about all the hours I lost spinning my wheels, plus the time I spent later to go back and refactor the code, it’s quite maddening.
-This is going to be key for me to overcome as I try to stay the course with the schedule I’ve laid out for myself.

 I won’t dare paste the initial code that I started out with, because I just can’t bring myself to lay eyes on it again...but this is the loop I finally ended up with.